 The Victim Services Unit can be reached at (217) 558-2200 ext.
 4006 or toll-free at (877) 776-0755, between 8:30 a.m. - 5:00 p.m.
 [CST] Monday through Friday.

 For victim notification issues during non-business hours call (866) 277-7477.
 Please note, if you call during non-business hours with victim notification issues, you will need to follow up with the Victim Services Office during business hours to permanently resolve any issues.

 Types of Victim Notification

-There are two types of notifications for victims; the Illinois AVN Progam and victim registration through the Illinois Prisoner Review Board.
+There are two types of notifications for victims; the Illinois AVN Program and victim registration through the Illinois Prisoner Review Board.
 The Victim Services Unit recommends registration with both.

 Automated Victim Notification Program (AVN)

-The Illinois AVN is a statewide service designed to empower and protect crime victims while also assisting law enforcement and victim service providers.
-Illinois AVN is a toll-free, bi-lingual telephone service available 24 hours a day, seven days a week to provide information about offender custody, case status and for those who register, automatic notification of any change in status.
-To register for notification, a victim will need the offender's name, offender id number, and date of birth.
+Illinois AVN is a statewide service designed to empower and protect crime victims while also assisting law enforcement and victim service providers.
+Illinois AVN is a toll-free, bi-lingual telephone service available 24 hours a day, seven days a week to provide information about an individual’s custody, case status, and for those who register, automatic notification of any change in status.
+To register for notification, a victim will need the individual in custody's name, IDOC ID number, and date of birth.

 Victim Registration with the Illinois Prisoner Review Board (PRB)

-The second type of victim notification is through the Illinois PRB, which determines the conditions of an offender's parole or mandatory supervised release.
-The PRB will send out a notification letter to the victim prior to the offender’s release from the Illinois Department of Corrections.
-Registration with the PRB is very important, and enables the board to flag those who register as the victims of the offender.
-This will entitle the victims to be notified prior to hearings.
+The second type of victim notification is through the Illinois PRB, which determines the conditions of an individual's parole or mandatory supervised release.
+The PRB will send a notification letter to the victim prior to an individual’s release from IDOC.
+Registration with the PRB is important and enables the board to flag those who register as the victims of an individual.
+This entitles victims to notification prior to hearings.
 If a victim would like to request special parole conditions, he or she may write to the Board.

 Domestic Violence and Sexual Assault Directory